oaa-examples/old-menu-button/README.md

 * State: `aria-expanded`: set to true when the button's menu is visible, false otherwise

 ### `ul` element
-* In this example, a `ul` element` is used to create a custom popup menu.
+* In this example, a `ul` element is used to create a custom popup menu.
-* The delegate object for the `ul` elements is an instance of PopupMenu, which is instantiated and initialized by the MenuButton object.
+* The delegate object for the `ul` element is an instance of PopupMenu, which is instantiated and initialized by the MenuButton object.

 #### ARIA role, properties and states